2020 Kyrgyz Revolution: 6 October

 In the early morning of 6 October 2020, the protesters reclaimed control of the Ala-Too Square in central Bishkek.
 They also managed to seize the White House and Supreme Council buildings nearby, throwing paper from windows and setting them on fire, also entering the President's offices.
 A protestor died and 590 others were injured.

-On 6 October, following the protests, the electoral authorities in the country annulled the results of the parliamentary elections.
+Following the protests, the electoral authorities in the country annulled the results of the parliamentary elections.
 Central Election Commission member Gulnara Jurabaeva also revealed the commission was considering self-dissolution.

-In the meantime, opposition groups claimed to be in power after seizing government buildings in the capital, in which several provincial governors have reportedly resigned.
-President Sooronbay Jeenbekov said that he faced a coup d'état, then he told the BBC, that he was "ready to give the responsibility to strong leaders".
+In the meantime, opposition groups claimed to be in power after seizing government buildings in the capital, and several provincial governors reportedly resigned.
+President Jeenbekov said that he faced a coup d'état, and told the BBC that he was "ready to give the responsibility to strong leaders".

 Protestors freed former president Almazbek Atambayev and opposition politician Sadyr Japarov from prison.

-Likely due to pressure from the protest, Prime Minister Kubatbek Boronov resigned, citing parliamentary deputy Myktybek Abdyldayev as the new speaker.
+Likely due to pressure from the protests, Prime Minister Kubatbek Boronov resigned, citing parliamentary deputy Myktybek Abdyldayev as the new speaker.

 7 October

 Opposition parties were unsuccessful at forming a new government on Wednesday, 7 October.
-Following the resignation of Prime Minister Boronov, former lawmaker Sadyr Japarov was appointed to replace him.
-Opposition parties rejected the legitimacy of Japarov's status and instead put forward their own candidate for prime minister, Tilek Toktogaziyev.
+Following the resignation of Prime Minister Boronov, former lawmaker Japarov was appointed to replace him.
+The opposition parties rejected Japarov's legitimacy and put forward their own candidate for prime minister, Tilek Toktogaziyev.
 Japarov claimed that he was already the "legitimate prime minister" and that he was appointed by "the parliament's majority."
 Boronov's resignation, however, had yet to be confirmed by President Jeenbekov, and government websites continued to list him as the prime minister on 7 October.

 Crowds gathered to protest the nomination of Japarov and demand the resignation of Jeenbekov.
-According to the Ministry of Healthcare, no fewer than 768 people injured during the protests have been treated by the country's hospitals and clinics as of Wednesday morning.
-According to Reuters, at least three distinct groups have now attempted to claim leadership.
+According to the Ministry of Healthcare, no fewer than 768 people injured during the protests had been treated by the country's hospitals and clinics as of Wednesday morning.
+According to Reuters, at least three distinct groups were attempting to claim leadership.

-Meanwhile, Kyrgyz parliamentarians launched impeachment procedures against Jeenbekov, according to a parliamentarian from the opposition party Ata-Meken, Kanybek Imanaliev.
+Meanwhile, Kyrgyz parliamentarians launched impeachment procedures against Jeenbekov, according to a parliamentarian from opposition party Ata-Meken, Kanybek Imanaliev.

 9 October

 Jeenbekov declared a state of emergency, ordering troops to deploy in Bishkek.
-The declaration imposes a 12-hour curfew until October 21.
-Gunfire was heard during violent clashes in Bishkek that broke out after Jeenbekov's declaration.
+The declaration imposed a 12-hour curfew until 21 October.
+Gunfire was heard during violent clashes in the capital that broke out after Jeenbekov's declaration.
 Jeenbekov formally accepted Boronov's resignation.

 10 October

-Kyrgyzstani special forces detained former President Almazbek Atambayev in a raid on his compound.
-Former Member of Parliament Sadyr Japarov, who was freed from prison on October 5 by protesters, was nominated as interim Prime Minister by Parliament.
+Kyrgyzstani special forces detained former president Atambayev in a raid on his compound.
+Former Member of Parliament Japarov, who was freed from prison on 5 October by protesters, was nominated as interim prime minister by the parliament.